build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

  }`
 ```

 Now that we have our data model, let’s surf some of the CRUD API specs to accommodate our Pictures API to follow the best practices.
-CRUD comes from Create, Read, Update and Delete, those are the basic operations that you usually do over a Data Object and we will align those operations into HTTP Methods like this:
+CRUD stands for Create, Read, Update and Delete, which are the basic operations that you usually do with a Data Object, and we will align those operations into HTTP Methods like this:

 * Create → POST
 * Read → GET